bowman2001/perplexdoc/content/doc/basic/specialchar/index.md

 ## Escaping formatting Characters

 The characters reserved for Markdown formatting are not directly available anymore.
-Depending on the circumstances, the Markdown renderer may sometimes recognize, when they are used literally.
-But we can't count on that and have to _escape_ them by adding a backslash `\` in front.
+To use them literally we need to _escape_ them by adding a backslash `\` in front.

-{{< mnote up=8 >}}
+{{< mnote up=11 >}}
-**Unescaped** formatting characters may suddenly produce strange layout errors, when we change the text in their vicinity.
-And they are driving Markdown code editors and highlighters crazy.
+**Unescaped** formatting characters may be treated literally or not, depending on the circumstances.
+They can suddenly produce strange layout errors, when we change the text in their vicinity.
+And they most certainly irritate code editors and highlighters.
 {{< /mnote >}}

 When we escape a number sign `\#` for example it’s just the number sign ‘**\#**’ and not a formatting character anymore.